Vyral/base-template/_posts/2021-11-02-what-you-need-to-know-about-cash-offers.md

 {% include excerpt.html %}&nbsp;

 What should you think about when dealing with a cash offer?
-According to Atom Data Solution, in 2020, 26% of purchases used cash.
+According to Atom Data Solution, 26% of homebuyers used cash in 2020.
 A cash offer means there is no financing in regards to the mortgage of a home.
 There are a couple of reasons why a buyer might put up a cash offers:

 • They might be an investor with lots of cash to spend.